Luisa Tetrazzini: Career

 Tetrazzini had a bitter feud with Nellie Melba while at Covent Garden but was extremely well liked by other colleagues such as Frieda Hempel and Enrico Caruso.
-Tetrazzini and Caruso had been close friends for many years, and his premature death at age 48 left her devastated.
+Tetrazzini and Caruso had been close friends for many years, and his premature death in 1921 at age 48 left her devastated.
 After he fell ill, Caruso wrote her a postcard saying "I am waiting for you with open arms, waiting every moment to salute you with a golden note."
 Unfortunately, she was unable to see him before his death.
-She is known to have visited his tomb frequently.
-Additionally, she obtained permission from the Pope to sing a Requiem Mass on the first anniversary of his passing.
+She is known to have visited his tomb in Naples frequently.
+Additionally, she obtained permission from the Pope to sing a Requiem Mass on the first anniversary of his passing on 2 August 1922.